Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Discussion and example projects

-As a second example and a project in final stages, we consider the PrimaVera project, which addresses predictive maintenance across complex systems using data-driven and cross-level optimisation methods~\cite{NWO:2019:PrimaVera}.
 It is organised into 6 technical work packages plus 2 additional packages focused on dissemination and management\footnote{\url{https://primavera-project.com/work-packages/}}: \begin{itemize} \item WP~1 – Data acquisition: Defining what to measure and how to gather data to optimise its quality for predictive maintenance; exploring novel data sources and establishing decision-support mechanisms. \item WP~2 – Data processing and diagnosis: Converting raw sensor data into actionable insights.
 Developing real-time automated methods for data validation, missing-value imputation, outlier detection, and isolating failure-related signals from operational condition changes. \item WP~3 – Prognostic algorithms: Creating scalable and accurate prognostic models to predict component and system failures.
 Generating key performance indicators like Remaining Useful Life (RUL), time to first failure, reliability, and availability, feeding into optimal decision-making in later stages. \item WP~4 – Maintenance and logistics optimisation: Designing robust, efficient methods for large-scale maintenance planning and service logistics.
 Integrating prognostic indicators from WP~3, combining maintenance and logistics planning, with adaptability and robustness at the core. \item WP~5 – Organisational behaviour and human decision making: Exploring user requirements and design principles for decision-support tools in predictive maintenance.
 Aiming to create user-centred maintenance systems integrated effectively into business processes, and new guidelines for implementation. \item WP~6 – Predictive maintenance demonstrators: Building three demonstrators that integrate findings from WP~1 to 5.
 These act as modular building blocks, showcasing the practical value of the research for industrial applications and facilitating exploitation and uptake. \item WP~7 – Dissemination and knowledge utilisation: Focusing on outreach, translating results into usable forms, and promoting broader uptake of project findings. \item WP~8 – Management: Ensuring effective coordination, strategic oversight, and operational management across the project lifecycle. \end{itemize}